1977 Tamil Nadu Legislative Assembly election

 The sixth legislative assembly election of Tamil Nadu was held on 10 June 1977.
-All India Anna Dravida Munnetra Kazhagam (AIADMK) won the election defeating its rival Dravida Munnetra Kazhagam (DMK).
-M. G. Ramachandran (simply known as M.G.R in the state), the AIADMK founder and a leading Tamil film actor, was sworn in as Chief Minister for the first time.
-The election was a four-cornered contest between the AIADMK, DMK, the Indian National Congress (INC) and the Janata Party.
-Earlier in 1972, M.G.R had founded the AIADMK following his expulsion from the DMK after differences arose between him and DMK leader M. Karunanidhi.
-On 31 January 1976, Karunanidhi's government was dismissed by the central government of Prime Minister Indira Gandhi citing non-co-operation for MISA and President's rule was imposed on the state.
-Karunanidhi had been at odds with Indira Gandhi over his opposition to Emergency and allied with Janata Party founded by Jayaprakash Narayan.
-M.G.R remained as Chief Minister until he died in 1987, winning the next two elections held in 1980 and 1984.
-Due to this feat, M.G.R inadvertently became an example for entry of famous actors to enter politics, with a hope that they too may become Chief minister one day. then Telugu superstar N.T.R followed M.G.R's suit in 1983 and won the Andhra Pradesh general Elections to become the Chief Minister of Andhra Pradesh.
-Since then, no other actor has been able to recreate M.G.R's achievements in electoral Politics.
+All India Anna Dravida Munnetra Kazhagam (AIADMK) won the election, defeating its rival Dravida Munnetra Kazhagam (DMK).
+M. G. Ramachandran (commonly known as M.G.R), the AIADMK founder and a prominent Tamil film actor, was sworn in as Chief Minister for the first time.
+The election was a four-cornered contest among the AIADMK, DMK, the Indian National Congress (INC), and the Janata Party.

+In 1972, M.G.R founded the AIADMK after being expelled from the DMK due to differences with DMK leader M. Karunanidhi.
+On 31 January 1976, Karunanidhi's government was dismissed by the central government under Prime Minister Indira Gandhi, citing non-cooperation under MISA.
+This led to the imposition of President's rule in the state.
+Karunanidhi had opposed the Emergency and allied with the Janata Party, founded by Jayaprakash Narayan.
+M.G.R served as Chief Minister until his death in 1987, winning re-election in the 1980 and 1984 elections.

+M.G.R's success set a precedent for actors entering politics, inspiring Telugu superstar N.T.R to follow suit in 1982 and win the Andhra Pradesh assembly elections, subsequently becoming the Chief Minister of Andhra Pradesh.
+Since then, no other actor has replicated M.G.R's achievements in electoral politics.

 Background

 Split in Dravida Munnetra Kazhagam

-DMK gradually weakened in the years after the previous election due to several splits caused by the exit of many influential leaders including M.G.R.
-The popularity of the party was further undermined by widespread corruption allegations which was purposely aired by M.G.R who was in close relationship with Indian National Congress (INC).
-Cracks began to appear in Dravida Munnetra Kazhagam before 1971 election.
-K. A. Mathiazhagan was removed from office of the minister of Finance as he was considered a serious threat to Karunanidhi's leadership.
-Sathyavani Muthu, an influential dalit leader left the party in 1972 citing lack of concern for dalit issues within the party and formed Thazhthapattor Munnetra Kazhagam.
-M.G.R was expelled on 10 October 1972, in a disciplinary action for his attacks against party leadership for alleged corruption and dictatorial behaviour.
-He formed a new party All India Anna Dravida Munnetra Kazhagam.
-AIADMK won the Dindigul by-election held in 1973.
-V. R. Nedunchezhiyan along with some senior party leaders left Dravida Munnetra Kazhagam in March 1977 to form Makkal Dravida Munnetra Kazhagam.
+The DMK gradually weakened in the years following the previous election due to several splits resulting from the exit of influential leaders, including M.G.R.
+The party's popularity was further undermined by widespread corruption allegations, which M.G.R highlighted, given his close relationship with the Indian National Congress (INC).
+Tensions within the Dravida Munnetra Kazhagam began to surface before the 1971 election, but were put aside to win the elections in a standing record landslide margin.

+K. A. Mathiazhagan was removed from his position as Minister of Finance, as he was seen as a significant threat to Karunanidhi's leadership.
+In 1972, influential Dalit leader Sathyavani Muthu left the party, citing a lack of concern for Dalit issues, and subsequently formed the Thazhthapattor Munnetra Kazhagam.
+Treasurer of the party M.G.R was expelled on 10 October 1972 following disciplinary action for his open criticisms of the party leadership regarding alleged corruption and authoritarian behavior.
+He then joined and lead the All India Anna Dravida Munnetra Kazhagam (AIADMK), which won the Dindigul by-election in 1973.

+In March 1977, V. R. Nedunchezhiyan and several senior leaders also left the DMK to form the Makkal Dravida Munnetra Kazhagam.